This blog post originally appeared in February 2016 and was revised in February 2020.

-With Valentine’s Day just behind us, cupid may have left a few arrows in the workplace.
-People spend a lot of time at work and even more time at office lunches and happy hours, so it is not uncommon for workplace relationships to evolve into intimate relationships.
-A U.S. workforce study found that 37 percent of workers have dated a coworker at some point in their career.
+With Valentine’s Day upon us, cupid may have left a few arrows in the workplace.
+People spend a lot of time with coworkers, including time at work and at social events, so it is not unheard of for workplace relationships to evolve into romantic relationships.
+A U.S. workforce study found that 36 percent of workers have dated a coworker at some point in their career.
 When romantic relationships enter the workplace, the relationship is no longer just between two people, but can affect coworkers, supervisors, and the public.
 While the idea of having an office sweetheart may boost some employees’ morale, romantic relationships in the workplace can create employee dissension and legal liability for employers.

 Relationships Between Supervisors and Subordinates

 If employers do not take swift, proper action upon discovering a romantic workplace relationship, they may be faced with claims of sexual harassment.
 Under the Fair Employment and Housing Act (“FEHA”), it is unlawful for an employer to subject an employee to different terms and conditions of employment because of the employee’s sex.
 There are two types of sexual harassment.
 The first type is “Quid pro quo” harassment, which occurs when submission to sexual conduct is explicitly or implicitly made a condition of a job, a job benefit, or the absence of a job detriment.
-The second type is a “hostile work environment,” in which an individual must show: (1) he or she was subjected to conduct of a harassing nature because of his or her sex; (2) the conduct was both subjectively and objectively unwelcome; and (3) the conduct was sufficiently severe or pervasive to alter the conditions of the employee’s working environment so as to create an abusive working environment.
+The second type is a “hostile work environment,” in which an individual must show: (1) he or she was subjected to conduct of a harassing nature because of his or her sex; (2) the conduct was both subjectively and objectively unwelcome or offensive; and (3) the conduct was sufficiently severe or pervasive to alter working conditions or to create an intimidating, hostile, or offensive working environment.
+For the “severe or pervasive” standard, one single incident of harassing conduct is sufficient to create a triable issue regarding the existence of a hostile work environment.

 In one example of a workplace relationship forming the basis of a sexual harassment claim, Allan Samson hired Joyce Chan as his legal secretary and the two dated for two years.
 Chan alleged that she continued the relationship out of fear of losing her job but eventually ended the relationship when she realized that Samson’s behavior constituted sexual harassment.
 She alleged that soon thereafter, Samson retaliated against her by changing the terms of her employment.
 Chan informed Samson that she was planning on filing formal charges of sexual harassment and retaliation with the Department of Fair Employment and Housing (“DEFH”) and state court.
 Samson ended up settling with Chan for $50,000 and a favorable letter of recommendation.
 (Samson v.
 Allstate Insurance Company.)